World powers rush to offer Turkey, Syria aid over quake

 Issued on: Modified:

-Paris (AFP) – International offers to help Turkey and Syria with rescue efforts poured in on Monday after a massive earthquake killed more than 1,200 people and wreaked devastation.
+Paris (AFP) – Countries around the world have mobilised rapidly to send aid and rescue workers after a massive earthquake killed more than 5,000 people in Turkey and Syria.

+Offers of assistance came from countries across the world.
+Here are some of the chief pledges of support.

 European Union